Department of Physics

 University of Colorado at Boulder

 Office: Duane Physics Room F435

 I am involved with the T2K long-baseline neutrino oscillation experiment in Japan.
 This experiment is producing a beam of muon neutrinos and sending them through Japan.
 We detect the neutrinos in a Near Detector, and 295 km away in the Super-Kamiokande Detector.
 T2K has observed the disappearance of muon neutrinos and the appearance of electron neutrinos.

-More recently, I've joined the effort to design and construct a future Long-Baseline Neutrino Experiment in the US.
+More recently, I've joined the effort to design and construct a future Deep Underground Neutrino Experiment in the US.
 I also have started to participate in the NA61/SHINE experiment at CERN to improve neutrino flux predictions for LBNE and other experiments.

 Prior to T2K, I worked at Fermilab on the MINOS long-basline neutrino oscillation experiment.
 My dissertation research was on solar neutrino data from the Sudbury Neutrino Observatory

 I do not have any graduate research positions available at this time, but feel free to contact me if you are considering applying to Colorado for graduate school.